vesoft-inc/nebula-web-docker/docs/en/quick-start/st-ug-import-data.md

 ## Next to do

-When the data are imported to Nebula Graph, you can start [graph exploration](st-ug-explore.md).
+When the data are imported to Nebula Graph, you can [query graph data](st-ug-explore.md).